raikilon/dev-notes/aws/saa-c03/aws.md

 - Automatically applies guardrails to new accounts.
 - Configures network settings automatically.
 - Streamlines the account request and creation process.

+## AWS IAM Identity Center

+**AWS IAM Identity Center** (formerly AWS Single Sign-On) is a service that enables centralized management of workforce identities across AWS accounts and applications.
+It allows you to connect to external identity providers (like Microsoft Entra ID / Azure AD or Okta) or create users natively, then assign fine-grained access to AWS accounts, roles, and SAML-enabled applications.
+IAM Identity Center supports **single sign-on (SSO)** and **federated access**, giving your users one set of credentials to access multiple resources securely.

+IAM Identity Center differs from **AWS Organizations**.
+Organizations manages account structure and policy boundaries, whereas IAM Identity Center manages **who** can access those accounts and **how**.

+**AWS Control Tower** builds on Organizations and IAM Identity Center to provide an **opinionated landing zone**.
+While Organizations and IAM Identity Center provide the building blocks, Control Tower delivers a full **governance framework** out of the box.

+In contrast, **Amazon Cognito User Pools** are designed primarily for **customer-facing applications**, allowing developers to add **user sign-up, sign-in, and authentication** to web and mobile apps.
+Unlike IAM Identity Center, which is for **workforce identity**.

 ## Key Management Service (KMS)